rmarkello/abagen/docs/user_guide/reporting.rst

     *Regional microarry expression data were obtained from 6 post-mortem brains (1 female, ages 24.0--57.0, 42.50 +/- 13.38) provided by the Allen Human Brain Atlas (AHBA, https://human.brain-map.org; [H2012N]).
-Data were processed with the abagen toolbox (version 1.0;
+Data were processed with the abagen toolbox (version X.Y;
     https://github.com/rmarkello/abagen) using a 83-region volumetric atlas
     in MNI space.*